lanikaw/Telecom-Churn-Project/README.md

 In this data exploration, I will be looking at churn data for a fictional Telecommunications company that provides phone and internet services to 7,043 customers in California, and includes details about customer demographics, location, services, and current status.

-I'll be analyzing all relevant customer data to predict behavior to retain customers.
+I'll be analyzing all relevant customer data to predict behavior and develop focused customer retention programs.

 **Questions**
 1. How many customers joined the company during the last quarter?